College Factual by our College Data Analytics Team

 Lancaster, Pennsylvania

-Franklin and Marshall College ranked #20 on this year’s Schools Highly Focused on Astronomy Major list.
-Located in Lancaster, Pennsylvania, this small private not-for-profit school awarded 4 diplomas to qualified ’s astronomy students in 2020-2021.
+Franklin and Marshall College came in at #20 in this year’s edition of the Schools Highly Focused on Astronomy Major ranking.
+Franklin and Marshall College is a small private not-for-profit school situated in Lancaster, Pennsylvania.
+It awarded 4 ’s astronomy degrees in 2021-2022.

-With a undergrad student-to-faculty ratio of 9 to 1, it’s easy to see that the school is committed to helping their undergraduates succeed.
-The undergrad student loan default rate at the school is 1.8%, which is quite low when compared to the national default rate of 10.1%.
+The impressive undergraduate student-to-faculty ratio of 9 to 1 means that students may have more opportunities to work more closely with their professors than they would at other schools.
+The school has an excellent freshman retention rate of 91%, which means students like the school well enough to return for a second year.
+The undergrad student loan default rate at the school is 1.1%, which is quite low when compared to the national default rate of 10.1%.

-Read full report on Astronomy & Astrophysics at Franklin and Marshall
+Read more about Astronomy & Astrophysics at Franklin and Marshall College

 21